N-45div/scrape-breakout-solana/CONTRIBUTING.md

 5. **Make Your Changes:**

-   * Focus on specific areas such as the Chrome extension, Solana smart contracts, or semantic filtering algorithms.
+   * Focus on specific areas such as the Chrome extension, Solana programs to make them more robust, or semantic filtering algorithms.

 6. **Run Tests:**